Getting started with cycling

 - always follow the Highway Code

-If you haven't cycled much before or you're out of the habit of cycling, find yourself a traffic-free area to start off in, such as your local park.
+If you have not cycled much before or you're out of the habit of cycling, find yourself a traffic-free area to start off in, such as your local park.

 Practise riding single-handed so you can make hand signals, and get comfortable looking over both shoulders to improve your visual awareness.